tensorflow/models/research/inception/inception/slim/README.md

 ```

 As the example illustrates, the use of arg_scope makes the code cleaner, simpler
 and easier to maintain.
-Notice that while argument values are specifed in the
+Notice that while argument values are specified in the
 arg_scope, they can be overwritten locally.
 In particular, while the padding
 argument has been set to 'SAME', the second convolution overrides it with the
 value of 'VALID'.